-- Commit to a care model and business transformation over the long haul with a partner that will add value to existing infrastructure and simultaneously tailor its solutions and pricing to align with strategic interests. - Leverage data, programs and knowledge resources to identify future improvement opportunities and move quickly to capitalize on these opportunities.
-Change management is at the heart of this effort that impacts a significant number of stakeholders. - Create a long-term vision and roadmap with flexibility to review and refine over time. - Adapt to changes in the marketplace and organizational priorities.
+- Commit to a care model and business transformation over the long haul with a partner that will be "value add" to existing infrastructure while able to "tailor" their solutions & pricing to align with your interests. - Leverage data, programs and knowledge resources to identify future improvement opportunities and move quickly to capitalize on these opportunities.
+(This is a "change management" effort across a significant number of stakeholders). - Create a long-term vision and roadmap

+with flexibility to review and refine

+over time.

+- Adapt to changes in the marketplace and organizational priorities.